Life Insurance for SBA Loans

 How does life insurance work with an SBA loan?

-When your bank requires a life insurance policy in order to lend you money, here’s how it works.
+When your bank requires a life insurance policy to lend you money, here’s how it works.

 You can use an existing policy if you have one, or you’ll buy a new policy for loan purposes.